 NRE (Non-Resident External) Account:

-An NRE account is a rupee-denominated account that allows NRIs to park foreign earnings in India.
-Funds must be deposited in foreign currency and are converted into Indian Rupees.
+An NRE account is a rupee-denominated account that allows NRI/OCIs to park foreign earnings in India.
+Funds must be converted to INR before deposit.

 NRO (Non-Resident Ordinary) Account: